rxdu/smartcar_toolbox/README.md

 * This toolbox is licensed under **GPLv3**.
 Dependent libraries found in the "code/libraries" directory may be distributed with different licenses.
 Refer to the documents in each library folder for details.

-* The simulation was created using the [CAD model](http://www.znczz.com/forum.php?mod=viewthread&tid=237102) provided by "天翊" at ""www.znczz.com".
+* The simulation was created using the [CAD model](http://www.znczz.com/forum.php?mod=viewthread&tid=237102) provided by "天翊".

 ## 2. Development Environment